garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-key-vault.md

 ## Existing Key Vault

-To connect to an exisiting Key Vault, ensure it is within the same **Resource Group** that houses the Bastion Host.
+To connect to an existing Key Vault, ensure it is within the same **Resource Group** that houses the Bastion Host.

 ### Step 1: Configuring the Key Vault

-Now you need to configure the key vault and install dependencies in our DevBox to carry out the connection.
+To carry out the connection, you need to configure the key vault and install dependencies in our DevBox.

 1. Go to **Home > Key Vaults** and click on the key vault you just created.
 2. Then go to **Access Control (IAM)** and click on **Add role assignment**.
 3. Click on the **Key Vault Administrator** role and click on next.
-4. Click on **Select Members** and the select the users you want to give access to the Key Vault as an administrator.
+4. Click on **Select Members** and select the users you want to give access to the Key Vault as an administrator.
 Click on **Select**.
 5. Then click on **Next** and then click on **Review + Assign** to assign the role.
 6. Now go to **Obejcts > Secrets** and click on **Generate/Import**.
 7. Enter the **Name** and **Secret Value** and click on **Create**.
-8. If you get any error or if you are not able to create the key then turn the access to **Public** in the **Settings > Networking** section and try again.
-After the creation you can again turn the network public access to **Disabled**.
+8. If you get an error or are not able to create the key, turn the access to **Public** in the **Settings > Networking** section and try again.
+After the creation, you can again turn the network public access to **Disabled**.

 ### Step 2: Setting up Service Principals

-Now to add or retrieve the secrets through a client or script, you need to setup **Service Principals** on the Azure Portal using the below steps:
+Now, to add or retrieve the secrets through a client or script, you need to set **Service Principals** on the Azure Portal using the below steps:

 1. Go to **Microsoft Entra ID** and click on **App registrations**.
-2. Click on **New registration** and enter the app name as you like and click on **Register**.
+2. Click on **New registration**, enter the app name as you like, and click on **Register**.
 3. Go to **All applications** and click on the app you just created.
 4. Copy the **Client ID** and **Tenant ID** and add it to the DevBox environmental variables.